ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 Displacement
 ------------
-Displacement is the DOF solution for structural analyses.
-Its :class:`Displacement <ansys.dpf.post.displacement.Displacement>` object can be with the following:
+Displacement is the DOF solution for a structural analyis.
+The location argument for a DOF solution must be modal.

+You can access the :class:`Displacement <ansys.dpf.post.displacement.Displacement>`
+result object with:

 .. code:: python